What are the best dog walks in Newcastle, NSW?

-If you’re in Newcastle and want to find a new outdoor adventure with your dog, check out our top five favourite walks.
+If you’re in Newcastle, NSW, and want an outdoor adventure with your dog, check out our top five favourite walks.
 From beaches to the city, this mix has a bit of something for every person and pup.
-And of course, if you can't take your doggo because work is too hectic, be sure to book a Pawshake dog walker.
+And if you can't take your doggo because work is too hectic, be sure to book a Pawshake dog walker.

-And whether you walk dogs on Pawshake or walk your own pooch, always pack a supply bag with water, poo bags and some treats.
-And ALWAYS be careful of the sun and walk your dog during the cooler part of the day if the weather is warm.
+Whether you walk dogs on Pawshake or walk your own pooch, always pack a supply bag.
+This should include a water bottle, poo bags and some treats.
+And most importantly, ALWAYS be careful of the sun when walking a dog.
+We suggest walking your dog during the cooler part of the day if the weather is warm.

 1 Horseshoe Beach

-Local tip: allow extra time to walk along the nearby break wall to Nobby’s Head for amazing views of the city and ocean.
-You might even spot a dolphin, a whale or a coal ship arriving into the harbour.
+Local tip: allow some extra time to walk along the break wall to Nobby’s Head.
+Here you'll find amazing views of the city and the ocean.
+You might even spot a dolphin, a whale or a massive coal ship docking in the harbour.

 2 Speers Point Park